AGH1

 91930 - This assessment will look at soil properties and how they are managed in a primary production system, including soil components, and how as kaitiaki (guardians) we can manage the biological, physical, and chemical aspects of the soil.
 We will apply our knowledge of management practices to our plots to reinforce our learning such as cultivation, adding fertiliser, compost, and irrigation to grow our produce sustainably.

-91929 - Students will investigate different regions and their primary industries.
-We will investigate why products are grown in those areas and understand the climate, topography (land shape), as well as economic, social, and cultural factors all, influence the purpose and location of these primary products.
+91929 - Students will explore different regions and their primary industries.
+The course will investigate how and why growers produce their products, focusing on local primary product cultivation.
+This includes understanding the climate, topography, and economic, social, and cultural factors required to produce these primary products.

 91931 - This standard looks at the key practices of growing products and how these growing environments can affect the air, soil water, and living organisms, as well as the social and economic factors that they provide.
 We will consider future growers/producers and how management practices can influence the environmental, social and economic impact of these industries.